PRISM Has Created a Unique Business Model on Life-cycle Management of Mineral Resources and Related Technologies to Operational Startup

 PRISM's lithium project requires sourcing and deploying key process technology to rapidly and economically extract lithium from formation brines, and is critical to commercially producing battery-grade lithium carbonate.
 In this respect, PRISM has aligned itself with a Canadian process water extractive technology company to adopt their patented extraction system with minor adaptations for maximizing lithium recovery.

 Preliminary extraction tests of a lithium-bearing brine sample from an operating well on PRISM's Clear Hills permit were successful, achieving lithium concentrations that exceeded a forecast economic threshold.
-PRISM plans on conducting pre-feasibility level work in Q2 2018, which includes sending concentrate samples for further refining into battery-grade lithium carbonate.
-This will be followed by a pilot demonstration of the real-time lithium extraction system on an operating well on a PRISM permit in mid-2018 to provide important data for a preliminary economic assessment, with a feasibility study to follow.
+PRISM plans on conducting pre-feasibility level work in Q2 2019, which includes sending concentrate samples for further battery-grade lithium carbonate refining evaluations.
+This will be followed by a pilot demonstration of the real-time lithium extraction system on an operating well on a PRISM permit in mid-2019 to provide important data for a preliminary economic assessment, with a feasibility study to follow.

-PRISM, in cooperation with its technology vendor, may also realize additional revenue opportunities by sub-licensing its lithium extraction system to other North American operators.
+PRISM, in cooperation with its technology vendor, may also realize additional revenue opportunities by sub-licensing its lithium extraction system to other global lithium brine operators.

 With a multitude of other mineral assets that have commercial potential, PRISM will follow its business model by conducting resource evaluations and the identification of complementary and proven process technologies on these assets.
 As each project moves through its feasibility stage of development, new operating subsidiaries may be created to contribute additional revenue streams for PRISM.